fredtarbox/Bug-Tracker/README.md

 Saved all Fogbugz bugs as Microsoft Word docs.
 Plan to import them either straight from Word or from a .txt file.

 First step was to get abhixsmasher version to run on Visual Studio 2022.
 Left the .sln project in github in Visual Studio 2017 (I think).
 Added BugTracker-Abhix2022.sln for Visual Studio 2022.
+Ignore it - does not work; not fixing at this time.

 Then added some features and comments to make easier.
 One feature was to put the bug id number as a three digit number and to put it as the first three characters of the file name followed by a dash.

 Separated ziped data into Data Folder and OutputExamples Folder.